agolotin/CS418-BIO365/project2/tests/README.md

-graph_assembler.py is the working version of the DeBrujin Graph Assembler implemented as the main part of Project 2
+The working version of the program resides in graph_assembler.py.
+Outputs/ directory contains the outputs from running run_assembler.py